top of page

 “I didn’t have any training for it, but it was a crash course in people skills,” she said.
 “I grew to like campaigning once my confidence level increased.
 I was seeing the country and meeting a rich assortment of people and being part of something that meant so much to so many.
 I quickly learned how to conjure up something to say to almost everyone in any situation.”

-At 17, Mary campaigned alongside Barry Goldwater, Jr., then 26.
+At 20, Libby campaigned alongside Barry Goldwater, Jr., then 26.
 Photo courtesy of Mary James

 Once, there was a bomb threat at Lehigh University in Pennsylvania, when an auditorium had to be cleared.
 After it was inspected and deemed safe, the crowd returned and speeches resumed.
 Another time, Libby and Barry Jr. presented a 74th birthday cake to former President Dwight D. Eisenhower at his farm in Gettysburg.
 Libby recalls visiting the Biltmore Hotel in New York City to give a speech on her own.